montagejs/montagejs.org/docs/serialization-format.md

 }
 ```

-In addition to these standard data types, Montage supports a few special types to enable serialization of more complex objects.
+In addition to these standard data types, MontageJS supports a few special types to enable serialization of more complex objects.
 These types include references to other objects in the same serialization, DOM references, functions, and regular expressions.

-## Example of serialization
+## Serialization Example
 The following simple (yet complete) Montage application is defined in a single HTML document.
-This example gives you a sense of what serialization in Montage is about and why it’s useful.
+This example gives you a sense of what serialization in Montage is about and why it's useful.

 ```html
 <html>